 You can email us at email@example.com or call us on 028 9027 0650 to discuss your proposals before you make your application.

 A pre-application discussion allows us to help you with the application process and will improve the quality and speed of your application.

 What do I need to submit a road closure application?

 You must submit a completed application form and pay the relevant fee.
 You must submit your application at least 12 weeks before the date of the proposed event.

-Application forms are available to request or you can call into our public office and collect the relevant documents:
+Application forms are available online, or you can email firstname.lastname@example.org to request a document or you can call into our public office and collect the relevant documents:

 Cecil Ward Building

 Email your completed application to email@example.com.

 You will also need to organise public liability insurance for your event, and must provide us with a £10million public liability insurance declaration

 Save Public Liability Insurance guide